thomasjohncole/book-catalog/README.md

 ## How to Make It Work ##

+Install VirtualBox, Vagrant, and Git on the operating system of your choice.

+Clone the repository at this link: https://github.com/udacity/fullstack-nanodegree-vm

-Install the virtual machine using Vagrant using the instructions found here:
+Install the virtual machine by running the command: `vagrant up`

-Install flask-bootstrap in the vm using the command: pip install flask-bootstrap
+Install flask-bootstrap in the vm using the command: `pip install flask-bootstrap`

 Use your Google Developer credentials to generate a client_id and client_secret for the application.
 Then assign these values to the environment variables GOOGLE_CLIENT_SECRET, and GOOGLE_CLIENT_ID, respectively.